Uranus 2324

 Uranus 2324 is a 2024 Thai queer romantic drama and science fiction film directed by James Thanadol and produced by Keetawat Chinnakote.
 The film stars Sarocha Chankimha and Rebecca Patricia Armstrong, popularly known as the pairing "FreenBecky".
-Blending elements of romance, drama, and speculative science fiction, the story explores themes of love, identity, and destiny against a futuristic backdrop.
+The story explores themes of love, identity, and destiny against a futuristic backdrop.
 It was released in Thailand on July 4, 2024, with a runtime of 130 minutes.

-The film gained attention for its representation of LGBTQ+ characters in a high-concept sci-fi narrative, a rarity in Thai cinema.
-Critics highlighted its ambitious scope, visual design, and the chemistry between its lead actresses.

-Uranus 2324 was also screened at international festivals, including the Toronto Independent Film Festival of Cift, and received several nominations at the 13th Thailand Social Awards, the Thailand Box Office Movies & Series Awards 2024, and the Thailand Y Content Awards 2024.
+Uranus 2324 was screened at international festivals, including the Toronto Independent Film Festival of Cift, and received several nominations at the 13th Thailand Social Awards, the Thailand Box Office Movies & Series Awards 2024, and the Thailand Y Content Awards 2024.
+It has been considered the first Thai space film.
+The film was praised for its innovations, visuals, and practical effects, all highlighted the performances by Armstrong and Chankimha.

+Synopsis

+The story revolves around two childhood friends, an astronaut and a free diver, who try to reconnect in spite of their unfortunate parting.